How Long Should You Stay at a Job?

 Questions to ask before leaving your job

 Conventional guidance and average tenures aside, determining how long you should stay at your job requires some self-reflection.
-There are many reasons for leaving a job, and your decision to stay or leave isn’t only a reflection of you—it’s also a reflection of your employer and their ability and willingness to support their employees’ growth.
+Many factors can influence your decision to leave a job.
+Your decision to stay or leave isn’t only a reflection of you—it’s also a reflection of your employer and their ability and willingness to support their employees’ growth.

-With your career goals in mind, here are some questions to ask yourself as you consider what’s the right next step for you:
+With your career goals in mind, ask yourself the following questions as you consider what’s the right next step for you:

 • What are the benefits of staying in your current job?